Rectification of Vibrational Energy Transfer in Driven Chiral Molecules: Introduction

 In this paper we describe analytical and numerical studies of directional energy transport in chiral molecules.
 Our primary finding is that the combination of molecular chirality and phase-controlled driving can lead to highly directionally asymmetric energy flow without any asymmetry in the system-bath couplings.

-The relationship between heat transport and chirality has previously been analyzed from several perspectives; for example, theoretical analyses based on the Boltzmann transport equation suggest that thermal gradients in chiral solids can serve as a source of nuclear angular momentum whose directionality dependents on the handedness of the chiral solid \cite{therm_angular,off-diagonal}.
+The relationship between heat transport and chirality has previously been analyzed from several perspectives; for example, theoretical analyses based on the Boltzmann transport equation suggest that thermal gradients in chiral solids can serve as a source of nuclear angular momentum whose directionality depends on the handedness of the chiral solid \cite{therm_angular,off-diagonal}.
 Our recent work has predicted a similar effect, showing that heat transport across chiral molecular chains induces nuclear angular momentum, and that the effect exhibits robust properties, persisting in the steady state in both harmonic and anharmonic model systems \cite{Feng2025Nuclear}.
 Directional energy transport under mechanical or optical driving is another intriguing manifestation of dynamical chirality that provides a novel route towards directional control of energy flow.
-We exhibit this effect in two model systems described in previous work \cite{Feng2025Nuclear,ethan2023chain,ethan2023quantifying,chen2022diodetheory}, and we examine its dependence on various parameters.
-Notably, we find that the effect persists at room temperature.
+We exhibit this effect in two model systems described in previous work \cite{Feng2025Nuclear,ethan2023chain,ethan2023quantifying,chen2022diodetheory} (which the single chain model is enhanced with including next-nearest-neighbour and next-next-nearest-neighbour coupling), and we examine its dependence on various parameters.
+Notably, we find that the effect persists at room-temperature.